 The Corporation is from time-to-time subject to complaints and claims, including litigation, arising in the ordinary course of business.
-Management believes that none of the claims and complaints of which it is currently aware will materially affect its financial position or future operating results with the exception to increase legal costs which may or may not be covered by the Corporation's directors and officers insurance, although no assurance can be given with respect to the ultimate outcome of any such claims or with respect to the occurrence of any future claims.
+Management believes that none of the claims and complaints of which it iscurrently aware will materially affect its financial position or future operating results with the exception to increase legal costs which may or may not be covered by the Corporation's directors' and officers' insurance, although no assurance can be given with respect to the ultimate outcome of any such claims or with respect to the occurrence of any future claims.

-Florida's Senate Bill SB 4-D was effective May 26, 2022, making it mandatory for all Florida condominium and cooperative buildings three stories or higher to undergo milestone inspections, structural inspections, to no longer allow for the waiver or reduction in the funding of reserves as well as submit specific building reporting information to the Division of Florida Condominiums.
+Florida's Senate Bill SB 4-D was effective May 26, 2022 and Bill SB 154 was approved June 9, 2023, making it mandatory for all Florida condominium and cooperative buildings three stories or higher to undergo milestone inspections, structural inspections, to no longer allow for the waiver or reduction in the funding of structural reserves as well as submit specific building reporting information to the Division of Florida Condominiums.
 The full impact of the reserve funding requirement (which is effective December 31, 2024) in the new law is, as of the date of the audit report, undeterminable at this time.